bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ### Compiler configuration

-In Xcode there is a plethora of flags that implicate different kinds of flags.
+In Xcode there is a plethora of configuration options known as xcconfig that implicate different compiler flags.
 In Bazel, `toolchains`, `objc_library`, `bazelrc` all configure flags.
 The variable `copts` in `objc_library` passes flags directly to the compiler.
 Please find canonical documentation on `copts` on the [Bazel docs](https://docs.bazel.build/versions/master/be/objective-c.html#objc_library.copts).
-Using `objc_library` to define compiler flags is useful for the per-rule level and many projects use macros and other layers of abstraction to [unify library level configuration](#Macros)
+Using `objc_library` to define compiler flags is useful for the per-rule level and many projects use macros and other layers of abstraction to [unify library level configuration](#Macros).

 ## Extending Bazel